joaquinbarroso/UVeh-Vis/paper.md

 ---
-title: 'UVeh-Vis: A Python program for Absorption spectra plotting form QC calculations'
+title: 'UVeh-Vis: A Python program for Absorption spectra plotting from QC calculations'
 tags:
   - Python
   - Chemistry